Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 There is currently a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Today, we can observe how significantly the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a substantial mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and relief decorations.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially crucial when searching for an exclusive antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately important for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
+This is ultimately important for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have experts—art appraisers, historians, and specialists from around the world—at your disposal.

 Attributes / Details